jingzhao-git/KISW/README.md

 ## Explain the different high-level components (abstractions) in your app
 Questions and answers are a more complicated part of the authority, which needs to take into account the different needs and security issues of various users
 ## Detail any third party services that your app will use
-bootsrap, stripe
+bootsrap, stripe，erd
-## Describe your projects models in terms of the relationships (active record associations) they have with each other
+## Describe your projects models in terms of the relationships (active record associations) they have with each other/Discuss the database relations to be implemented in your application/Provide your database schema design

 Users have a one-to-many relationship to problems.

 User to answer is one-to-many